 How to uninstall a printer from your Mac

-Even though so much of our lives are now entirely digital, many of us still use printers occasionally, whether to print worksheets for a class, or important documents that need a physical signature.
+Even though so much of our lives are now entirely digital, many of us still use printers occasionally, whether to print worksheets for a class or have important documents for a physical signature.

 Why uninstall a printer?